M1-CHPS/glhpc/docs/lab1.md

 ## 4 - Getting ready for git

-A critical part of programming is called "versionning" or "Version Control System" (VCS).
+A critical part of programming is called "versioning" or "Version Control System" (VCS).
 This answers the following questions:

 - How can I share my code with my colleagues / classmates / friends / everyone ?
 - How can I keep a history of the different versions of my code ?
 Say `version 1.0`, `v2.0`, `v3.0.1.alpha-prelease`, etc.